Kayakbabe/MMM-OneButton/README.md

 ## Prerequisites

 This module was designed for running on a Raspberry Pi running Buster.
-Buster has gpiozero and python incorporated.
+Buster which has gpiozero and python incorporated.
 If you run this module on a different machine, you may need to add python and gpiozero and perhaps rpi:GPIO as well.
 You will have to go to those resource to figure out how to do that.